pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ## External Web Service Calls

-It is not uncommon for API or web-service integration modules to make calls out to third party APIs or services.
+It is not uncommon for API or web-service integration extensions (plugins or modules) to make calls out to third party APIs or services.
 Given the synchronous nature of PHP, these will halt the execution of your application until a response is received.
 Obviously, a slow response from the external service could lead to a timeout on Pantheon.

 Even the most reliable web services will occasionally experience slowness, and it is also inevitable that there are network disruptions which could slow down external calls.
-That's why modules/plugins, and custom code should set a relatively low timeout threshold for the external call itself.
+That's why extensions (plugins or modules) and custom code should set a relatively low timeout threshold for the external call itself.
 If the external web service doesn't respond in a few seconds, it should fail gracefully and move on.

 If you are seeing frequent problems with external web services, it's a good idea to evaluate the code making the call, if not the service provider themselves.